eclipse/kuksa.val/kuksa_apps/node-red/README.md

 ### Installation
 To test the node-red examples, you need `node-red` and `kuksa.val` server.

 Since we provide docker images to simplify the setup process.
-You can intall the docker at first:
+You can install the docker at first:
 ```
 sudo apt install docker.io
 ```